LukeRouleau/SR-DEV-BOBERT/README.md

 - Navigate to *Introspection > Node Graph* from the GUI dropdown menu
 - Verfiy that the node graph looks like the "ROS Perception Interface" under [Usability](#usability)
 - If it passes visible verification, then run ```roslaunch realsense2_camera rs_rtabmap.launch``` to perform 3D slam mapping, visible in Rviz.
+  - Verify, by moving your RealSense camera array around your surroundings, that the SLAM functionality appears to be working.
+  - If so, you can definitively say image data is being passed through ROS messages properly.

 ## Alpha Build Specifications